-Each state and territory has a Registrar or appoints a Registrar from another jurisdiction to apply the National Law and regulate providers within their jurisdiction.
+Each participating state and territory has a Registrar or appoints a Registrar from another jurisdiction to apply the National Law and regulate providers within their jurisdiction.
 The role of each Registrar includes:

-- maintaining the National Register jointly with the Registrars of other jurisdictions - assessing and registering community housing providers - monitoring registered providers' compliance with the National Law - intervening when registered providers do not comply with the National Law and taking appropriate enforcement action, and - cancelling the registration of a non-compliant provider where necessary.
+- maintaining the National Register of community housing providers - assessing and registering community housing providers - monitoring registered providers' compliance with the National Law - intervening when registered providers do not comply with the National Law and taking appropriate enforcement action, and - cancelling the registration of a non-compliant provider where necessary.

-1 Policy and funding agencies are usually, but not always, the housing agency in the particular jurisdiction.
+Policy and funding agencies are usually, but not always, the housing agency in the particular jurisdiction.
 For the purposes of this document, the term 'housing agency' will be used, but it is acknowledged that this will include policy and funding agencies for those jurisdictions where relevant.